wp-plugins/w3tc-auto-pilot/readme.txt

 == Description ==

-This plugin puts your W3 Total Cache configuration on auto pilot.
+= This plugin puts your W3 Total Cache configuration on auto pilot. =

 It's especially handy when you have users that don't have access to W3 Total Cache control but still need to purge the cache.

 It's also brilliant when you have created a blog for a customer, this way they won't even know it's there: All cache is purged automatically.

-It's also great on MultiSite installations, especially when you allow untrusted users to create a blog.
+It's absolutely great on MultiSite installations, especially when you allow untrusted users to create a blog.

 **What this plugin does:**